-The Defense Contract Management Agency (DCMA) 14-point assessment prefers the finish-to-start (FS) relationship for defining the interface between activities.
+The Defense Contract Management Agency (DCMA) 14-point assessment prefers certain types of schedule relationships.
+The preferred relationship is finish-to-start (FS) for defining the interface between activities.
 Let’s take a look in more detail.

 The DCMA 14-point assessment was developed to support inspecting the quality of schedules.
 Project schedules that conform to the DCMA 14-point assessment guidelines are higher quality schedules, and have a significantly greater opportunity for success.

 Of particular importance in the 14-points assessment are the relationships between activities.
 Activity relationships make schedules more dynamic, so that the effects of schedule change propagate through the schedule.
 This means that activity start and finish dates automatically respond and update to changes in the schedule or to progression of the schedule.

 The dynamic nature of a schedule is an important measure of its quality.
 But it is not enough for a schedule to be dynamic, it also must be understood by stakeholders.
 Much of the clarity of a schedule is determined by the types of relationships defined between activities.
 Transparent schedule relationships are therefore an important measure of a schedule’s quality.